dobbydog/sftp-sync-deploy/README.md

     'src/**/*.spec.ts'
   ],
   excludeMode: 'remove',          // Behavior for excluded files ('remove' or 'ignore'), Default to 'remove'.
-  forceUpload: false              // Force uploading all files, Default to false(upload only newer files).
+  forceUpload: false,              // Force uploading all files, Default to false(upload only newer files).
+  removeExtraFiles: false          // Remove files on the target that are not present on the source or in the exclude list.
+Defaults to true.
 };

 deploy(config, options).then(() => {